 Cupid gives some timely advice about what to buy your sweetheart for Valentine’s Day.
 Scroll down to see how to donate!

 Exciting things are happening at the Cowichan Valley Museum!
 Renovations to the washroom are underway and will be completed soon.

-We’re launching our Buy-A-Bundle promotion to raise funds for shingling the second level.
+Help us to save the exterior of the iconic Duncan Train Station building that houses the museum.
+Our Buy-A-Bundle promotion hopes to raise funds for shingling the second story of the train station.
 Each $50 donation will buy a bundle of shingles.

 Our fundraising goal is $60,000 – that will pay for the shingles, installation, paint, and all the other work involved in conserving the upper story of the locally and nationally heritage designated Duncan Train Station building.

-For the person who has everything, a donation in their name makes a great gift – just in time for Christmas.
+For the person who has everything, a donation in their name makes a great gift.
 For each donation, you’ll receive a beautiful thank-you card and a tax receipt.
 You’ll also get a warm, fuzzy feeling every time you walk by the Train Station and see your donation at work.